Frequently Asked Questions - Applying for Registration

 A transition period (referred to as grandparenting) was introduced to allow existing practitioners time to register.
 Until statutory registration was introduced, there was no legal requirement to register.
-A concession of 2 years has been granted to existing practitioners to enable them transition to statutory registration.
-If you have worked in the profession to be registered during the five years before the opening of the register, you are eligible to apply for registration, even if you do not have the approved qualifications.
-More details will be given as the register for each profession opens.
+A concession of two years has been granted to existing practitioners to enable them transition to statutory registration.
+If you have worked in the profession to be registered during the five years before the opening of the Register, you are eligible to apply for registration, even if you do not have the approved qualifications.
+More details will be given as the Register for each profession opens.

 The application guidance notes have been compiled to assist you step by step as you complete the application form.
-You can download the guidance notes once the register has been established and opened.
+You can download the guidance notes here.

 In its work, CORU will comply with data protection legislation at all times.
 We will use any information you give us only for the purpose for which it was obtained.
 We will keep it safe and secure, accurate, complete and up to date and retain it for no longer than is necessary.
 You may request a copy of your personal data in writing at any time.
 The fee for this information is €6.35.